 Wright State University recognizes that membership in organizations can significantly enhance the learning and experiences of university students.
 In addition, the University is committed to cultivating a community that fosters respect for the dignity and rights of all its members.
 In our community there is no place for hazing which includes abusive behavior, harassment, or assault.
 Group loyalty and unity is built on trust and mutual respect.
 Hazing is an abuse of power and relationships, and puts individuals at risk; therefore, Wright State University will not tolerate hazing in any form by any members of the University community.
 This policy applies to all student organizations including but not limited to fraternities, sororities, military organizations, etc.

 Hazing in any form is prohibited.
+Hazing is any action taken or any situation created intentionally that causes embarrassment, harassment or ridicule and risks emotional and/or physical harm to members of a group or team, whether new or not, regardless of the person's willingness to participate.
 This policy applies to all members of the University community, and applies to behavior that occurs on or off University property, regardless of a person's willingness to participate.

 - Any member of the University community (individual or group) with knowledge or suspicion of hazing is expected to report the activity to the appropriate University officials or the University Police.

 - Retaliating in any manner against an individual who reports hazing or who participates in an investigation of a hazing report is strictly prohibited and will be investigated by the Office of Community Standards and Student Conduct.